What is Gross vs Net?

 - Gross Profit – Profit margin after only deducting cost of sales or cost of goods sold

-- Gross Margin – Gross profit divided by revenue, showing profit as a percentage
+- Gross Margin – Gross profit divided by revenue, showing gross profit as a percentage

 Examples of Net Items